top of page

 Why the Same Thoughts Keep Coming Back Even After You Understand Them

 There are thoughts a person can fully understand and still not be done with.
-They know where the thought comes from.
-They've seen the pattern.
-They don't even agree with it anymore — and it still returns.
-A Tucson trauma therapist explores why insight doesn't always stop repetition, and what it means when something hasn't fully settled yet.
+A Tucson therapist on why insight doesn't always stop repetition, and what hasn't fully settled yet.

 nathanaelschlecht2